Visiting Churches in Rome

 Saint Peter’s Basilica is the church of the Pope today and is home in Vatican City.
 Not only is the church one of the largest and most important churches in the world to the Catholic faith, but also has an interior that has all visitors standing in awe at the magnitude and beauty that is found inside.
 The Sistine Chapel is only a few steps away with the famous ceiling painted by Michelangelo.
 A visit to Vatican City and Rome must include both of these famous churches in order to embrace the beauty and culture of Rome as well as a glimpse into the past.

-Tags: Basilica St. Peter, Churches, City Vacations, etraveltrips, Family vacations, Gardens of Vatican City, Historical site, Itaky, Italy, Italy architecture, Pope, Rome, Saint Peter, Saint Peter's Square, Sistine Chapel, Vatican city
+Tags: Basilica St. Peter, Churches, City Vacations, etraveltrips, Family vacations, Gardens of Vatican City, Historical site, Itaky, Italy, Italy architecture, Italy Travel, Italy Vacation, Pope, Rome, Rome vacation, Saint Peter, Saint Peter's Square, Sistine Chapel, Tome Travel, travel, Vatican city